United States Customs and Border Protection: Civil penalties

 The Customs Modernization Act amended section 1592 to apply existing penalties for false information to information transmitted electronically and allows customs to recover unpaid taxes and fees resulting from 592 violations.
 It also introduced the requirement that importers use "reasonable care" in making entry and providing the initial classification and appraisement, establishing a "shared responsibility" between customs and importers, thus allowing customs to rely on the accuracy of the information submitted and streamline entry procedures.
 To the extent that an importer fails to use reasonable care, customs may impose a penalty.

-US Customs agriculture specialist officers are allowed to issue civil penalties in accordance with CFR 7 & 9.
+U.S. Customs agriculture specialist officers are allowed to issue civil penalties in accordance with CFR 7 & 9.

 Criminal penalties

 In addition to the civil penalties, a criminal fraud statute provides for sanctions to those presenting false information to customs officers, with violators facing a maximum of two years imprisonment, or a $5,000 fine, or both, for each violation involving an importation or attempted importation.